-Maria Smilios is the author of the forthcoming book The Black Angels: The Untold Stories of the Nurses who helped Cure Tuberculosis.
-The book will be published in the United States by An Oprah Book, in Germany by Mohrbooks books, and in the United Kingdom by Virago Books.
+Maria Smilios is the author of the forthcoming book The Black Angels: The Untold Story of the Nurse who Helped Cure Tuberculosis forthcoming in September 2023 from Putnam | Penguin Random House in the United States and Virago Books in United Kingdom.

-A New York City native, Maria has a Masters of Arts from Boston University in Religion & Literature where she was a Henry Luce Scholar and a Presidential Scholar and where she taught Essay & Research writing in the university’s writing program.
+A native of New York City, Maria has a Masters of Arts from Boston University in Religion & Literature where she was a Henry Luce Scholar and a Presidential Scholar and where she taught Essay & Research writing in the university’s writing program.